General

 What is a "cycle" in my models training?

-Example: If I set up my training plan so that my model trains for 5 epochs and 5 cycles, the data for each finished cycle only contains the averaged values from the 5 previous training epochs.
+For example, if your training plan specifies 5 epochs and 5 cycles, the data for each cycle contains averaged values from the 5 epochs.

 Which types of Federated Learning Algorithms are supported?